ankurngm/AiFinOps/README.md

 - "How much of that spend is going to calls that failed anyway?"
 - "Could we be paying less for the same task on a different model?"
 - "Is anyone calling a model we never approved?"
+- "If an auditor asked who ran what through AI last quarter, could we show them?"

-If your team can't answer these today, you're one invoice away from an uncomfortable conversation.
-AiFinOps exists so you can answer them before your VP or CFO asks — with **preventive** controls, not just after-the-fact reporting:
+If your team can't answer these today, you're one invoice — or one audit request — away from an uncomfortable conversation.
+AiFinOps exists so you can answer them before your VP, CFO, or compliance officer asks — with **preventive** controls, not just after-the-fact reporting:

 - **Nothing gets called unless it's explicitly provisioned.** A request for a model that isn't on your allow-list is rejected with a `400` before it ever reaches the provider.